That's me on this program documented to be almost always right, 99.8% of the time.

 It might have been earlier this week.

-There was a story, Jonathan was in the Wall Street Journal, and it was somebody that had studied seventy-three top universities and colleges in America, and they found that in these univers I think at fifty-five of them, you can get a degree in history without learning American history.
+There was a story, Jonathan, it was in the Wall Street Journal, and it was somebody that had studied 73 top universities and colleges in America, and they found that in these universities, I think at 55 of them, you can get a degree in history without learning American history.

-Don't have to learn American history, because it's it's it's it's deemed, you know, not not that important to worldwide events that other things are more important, and that's what's being taught to so it that's it's just incredible.
+Don't have to learn American history because it's deemed not that important to worldwide events, that other things are more important, and that's what's being taught to.

-That here we are in America, 55 top univers don't have the names of the of the colleges, universities, where you get a history degree without even learning about American history.
+So it's just incredible that here we are in America, 55 top universities, don't have the names of the colleges, universities, where you get a history degree without even learning about American history.

-So I uh I'm I'm flattered that you like the books and that you're learning something from them.
+So I'm flattered that you like the books and that you're learning something from them.

 My favorite one is the first one about the pilgrims.